googleapis/google-cloud-python/packages/proto-plus/docs/messages.rst

 * This library only handles proto3.
 * The ``number`` is really a field ID.
 It is *not* a value of any kind.
 * All fields are optional (as is always the case in proto3).
-As a general rule, there is no distinction between setting the type's falsy value and not setting it at all (although there are exceptions to this in some cases).
+  The only general way to determine whether a field was explicitly set to its falsy value or not set all is to mark it ``optional``.
+* Because all fields are optional, it is the responsibility of application logic to determine whether a necessary field has been set.

 .. _messages: https://developers.google.com/protocol-buffers/docs/proto3#simple